GavinMendelGleason/blog/entries/graphql_in_fourteen_days.md

 We used both approaches to expose different parts of TerminusDB.

-## Static - Exposing TerminusDB's inards
+## Static - Exposing TerminusDB's innards

 The internal aspects of TerminusDB, the system database (`_system`), the repository graph (`_meta`) and the commit graph (`_commits`) are